razaghimahdi/Shopping-By-KMP/README.md

 Welcome to the documentation for the Jetpack Compose Multiplatform Shopping Application!
 This is a cross-platform application that is built using Jetpack Compose Multiplatform, a declarative framework for sharing UIs across multiple platforms with Kotlin.
-The application allows users to browse, search, and purchase products from a shopping catalog on Android, iOS, Desktop and AndroidTV.
+The application allows users to browse, search, and purchase products from a shopping catalog on Android, iOS, Desktop, Web and AndroidTV.

 ![Wallpaper](screenshots/banner.png)
 ![Wallpaper](screenshots/banner2.png)